This post may contain affiliate links. Please read our disclosure.

 In most cases, obtaining a more reliable smartwatch will mean you’ll have to part with more money.

-Additionally, a smartwatch’s accuracy will vary with the watch’s location and the user’s wrist steadiness.
-When the user measures their heart rate or blood pressure, they should aim to keep the arms and wrist as stable as they can.
+Additionally, a smartwatch’s accuracy will vary with the watch’s location and your wrist steadiness.
+When you measure your heart rate or blood pressure, you should aim to keep your arms and wrists as stable as you can.

 Any movement can affect the measuring process and may deliver inaccurate results.